MA EPHT - Cancer

 How does MA EPHT track cancer incidence?

-The data on cancer incidence (new diagnoses) provided by MA EPHT are collected by the Massachusetts Cancer Registry (MACR) within the DPH Office of Health Data, Strategy, and Innovation.
+MA EPHT collaborates with the Massachusetts Cancer Registry (MACR) to present data on the incidence (new diagnoses) of cancer among Massachusetts residents in tables, graphs, and maps.
 The MACR is a population-based cancer registry established in 1980.
-All health care facilities in Massachusetts are required by law to report diagnoses of certain cases of malignant disease and benign brain-related tumors.
+All health care facilities in Massachusetts are required by law to report diagnoses of cancer to the registry.
+This includes diagnoses of malignant disease and benign brain-related tumors.

 Each year, the North American Association of Central Cancer Registries (NAACCR) reviews cancer registry data for quality, completeness, and timeliness.
-For each year during 2000-2018 and 2020, NAACCR estimated the MACR’s annual case count to be more than 95% complete (gold standard) and more than 90% complete in 2019 (silver certification).
+For each year during 2000-2018 and 2020, NAACCR estimated the MACR’s annual case count to be more than 95% complete, reaching the gold standard.
+The estimate for 2019 was more than 90% complete, receiving a silver certification.

 Cancer is common.
-According to the American Cancer Society, one in three people will develop cancer during their lifetime.
+According to the American Cancer Society, one in three women and one in two men will develop cancer during their lifetime.
 For this reason, cancers often appear to occur in “clusters,” and it is understandable that someone may feel that the number of cancer diagnoses in their neighborhood or town is unusual.
 Upon close examination, many of these “clusters” are not unusual as first thought, but are due to population density, shared behaviors or risk factors, or random chance.
 Sometimes higher rates are due to improved diagnostic techniques and changes in data collection.
 Yet, others are unusual; that is, they represent a true excess of cancer in a community, workplace, or other subgroup of people.
-A suspected cluster is more likely to warrant further investigation if it involves many diagnoses of one type of cancer, a rare cancer type, or diagnoses among individuals in age groups not usually affected by that cancer type.
+A suspected cluster is more likely to warrant further investigation if it involves:

 The U.S. Centers for Disease Control and Prevention (CDC) defines a cancer cluster as a greater than expected number of cancer diagnoses that occurs within a group of people in a geographic area over a period of time.
-In other words, the pattern of cancer appears unusual.
-A person may suspect that a cancer cluster exists when several loved ones, neighbors, or coworkers are diagnosed with cancer -- but what appears to be a cluster may actually reflect the expected number of cancer diagnoses within the group or area.
+A person may suspect that a cancer cluster exists when several loved ones, neighbors, or coworkers are diagnosed with cancer.
+However, what appears to be a cluster may actually reflect the expected number of cancer diagnoses within the group or area.

-The Massachusetts Department of Public Health's Bureau of Climate and Environmental Health uses a phased approach for community-specific environmental health assessments.
+DPH's Bureau of Climate and Environmental Health (BCEH) uses a phased approach for community-specific environmental health assessments.
 This approach aligns with CDC’s Guidelines for Examining Unusual Patterns of Cancer and Environmental Concerns published in 2022.

 For more information on challenges and limitations of investigating patterns of cancer, see CDC’s fact sheet.